nsubrahm/parl/microservice.md

 | **Container**      | Define various systems and interactions logically.                                             |
 | **Deployment**     | Identify the access mode of a given entity where, mode is a combination of network and device. |

-If these diagrams do not exist, then the required information maybe gathered from other sources.
+If these diagrams do not exist, then the required information maybe gathered from other sources that will answer the questions as shown in the previous table.

 ### System Context diagram